hibik07/SI507f23_Final_submit/README.md

 # SI507f23_Final_submit
-only for the code in SI507f23 final project submit
+only for the code in SI507f23 final project submit<br>
+To execute the code, just execute the main.py file in the prompt.<br>

 ##Instruction